Environmental Protection Agency (EPA).

 California submits packages to EPA relating to its efforts to seek authorization for updates to its program based on revisions to the Federal program.
 EPA publishes a series of checklists to aid California and the other states in such efforts (see EPA's RCRA State Authorization Web page at http://www.epa.gov/epaoswer/hazwaste/state/revision/program.htm).
 Each checklist generally reflects changes made to the Federal regulations pursuant to a particular Federal Register notice.
 California's submittals have been grouped into general categories (e.g., Corrective Action Management Units, Land Disposal Restrictions, etc.).
 Each submittal may have reflected changes based on one or more Federal Register notices and would have thus referenced one or more corresponding checklists.

 What follows is a summary, for each general category identified by California in its submittals, of the specific subjects of changes to the Federal program for that category.
 Although the changes to the Federal program are identified in the summary, California did not necessarily make revisions to its program as a result of each Federal revision noted.
 For example, certain revisions to the Federal program may have resulted in less stringent regulation than that which previously existed.
-Since states may maintain programs which are more stringent than the Federal program, states have the option whether or not to adopt such revisions.
+Since states may maintain programs which are more stringent than the Federal program, Start Printed Page 60400states have the option whether or not to adopt such revisions.